Answers to Your Questions

 How do I schedule an appointment?

-If you are current client, please email, call, or schedule through the client portal.
+If you are current client, please email or call your therapist to schedule an appointment.